 The first \$20 a month in income is generally not counted.
 Income above \$20 a month (apart from earnings) generally reduces the amount of the supplemental security income payment.
-This includes social security checks, veterans compensation, workmen's compensation, workmen's compensation, gensions, annuities, gifts, and other income.
+This includes social security checks, veterans compensation, workmen's compensation, pensions, annuities, gifts, and other income.

-People who work while they get supplemental security income can earn as much as \$65 a month without any reduction in their Government payment.
-The payment is reduced \$1 for each \$2 in earnings over \$65 a month.
+People who work while they get supplemental security income can earn as much as S65 a month without any reduction in their Government payment.
+The payment is reduced \$1 for each: \$2 in earnings over \$65 a month.